christopher-besch/cryptography/README.md

 To determine the score of a given string, a dictionary of English and German words is being used.
 The user is able to add custom words into `user_dict.dic` in the `resource` folder.
 Thus anything that can't be found in the dictionaries, like links or telephone numbers, will receive bad scores.
-That's why this program won't be able to automatically decrypt these, manual decryption is neccessary in this case.
+That's why this program won't be able to automatically decrypt these, manual decryption is necessary in this case.
-The user can use the `-m 0` parameter and redirect the ouput into a file to achieve that.
+The user can use the `-m 0` parameter and redirect the output into a file to achieve that.

 The input cipher can be supplied as the first parameter (otherwise the user has to input it later on).